HL7/davinci-ecdx/input/pagecontent/index.md

  - Exchanging clinical data between referring providers

 In the context of this guide, "clinical data" means *any* information a provider holds in a patient's health record.
-The format of the data exchanged is not limited to FHIR resources, but includes C-CDA documents, pdfs, text files and other types of data.
+The format of the data exchanged is not limited to FHIR resources, but includes C-CDA documents, PDFs, text files and other types of data.
 There may be requests for payloads of clinical records of care such as CCD Documents, clinical data sets that may be represented in a FHIR Bundle (or [C-CDA on FHIR Documents](http://hl7.org/fhir/us/ccda/)), and clinical data such as a specific FHIR resource.

 By using the FHIR standard and implementing this guide, payers can be explicit about the data they are requesting as opposed to general requests which often result in providers sending more information than is necessary.
 The anticipated benefit of using FHIR is more efficient and effective exchange of health record information in several areas such as claims management, care coordination, risk adjustment and quality reporting.